Red Nose’s six safe sleep recommendations are based on the latest scientific evidence to reduce the risk of SIDS and SUDI.

 Red Nose recommends six key steps to sleep your baby safely to reduce the risk of sudden infant death.

-- Keep baby smoke free, before and after birth.
+3. Keep baby smoke free, before and after birth

-- Sleep baby in a safe cot in parents’ room for the first 6-12 months.
+5. Sleep baby in their own safe sleep space in the parent or caregiver’s room for the first 6 months

 Why is baby safest on their back for sleep?